No Country for Old Men: Theatrical release and box office

-The film commercially opened in limited release in 28 theaters in the United States on November 9, 2007, grossing $1,226,333 over the opening weekend.
+The film commercially opened in limited release in 28 theaters in the United States on November 9, 2007, grossing $1,226,333 over the opening weekend, and opened in the United Kingdom (limited release) and Ireland on January 18, 2008.
 The film expanded to a wide release in 860 theaters in the United States on November 21, 2007, grossing $7,776,773 over the first weekend.
 The film subsequently increased the number of theaters to 2,037.
 It was the 5th highest ranking film at the US box office in the weekend ending December 16, 2007.
-The film opened in Australia on December 26, 2007, and in the United Kingdom (limited release) and Ireland on January 18, 2008.
+The film opened in Australia on December 26, 2007.
 As of February 13, 2009, the film had grossed $74,283,000 domestically (United States).
-No Country for Old Men became the biggest box-office hit for the Coens to date, until it was surpassed by True Grit in 2010.
+No Country for Old Men became the biggest box-office hit for the Coens, until it was surpassed by True Grit in 2010.

 No Country for Old Men is the third-lowest-grossing Oscar winner, only surpassing Crash (2005) and The Hurt Locker (2009).
 "The final balance sheet was a $74 million gross" domestically.
-Miramax employed its typical 'gradual-release' strategy: it was "released in November, ... was initially given a limited release, ... and ... benefited from the nomination and the win, with weekend grosses picking up after each."
-By contrast, the previous year's winner, The Departed was a "Best Picture winner with the time series chart that is typical of Hollywood blockbusters – a big opening weekend followed by a steady decline."
+Miramax employed its typical "gradual-release" strategy: it was "released in November, ... was initially given a limited release, ... and ... benefited from the nomination and the win, with weekend grosses picking up after each".
+By contrast, the previous year's winner, The Departed was a "Best Picture winner with the time series chart that is typical of Hollywood blockbusters – a big opening weekend followed by a steady decline".